 You should direct the donor organizations of your outside scholarships to send their scholarship checks directly to the Financial Aid Office payable to “CWU F.B.O.
 (For the benefit of) Your Name.”
 Please direct the donor to include your student identification number on the check.

 Some donors may not send the funds in time for financial aid refund day.
 It is your responsibility to make sure you have enough funds to cover your financial obligation to CWU on the date your fees are due.
 Speak with a financial aid counselor if you need help.
-Short term loans may be available.
+Enrollment in the CWU Payment Plan is available at the beginning of each term, and short term loans may also be available.

-Students seeking a verification of enrollment may submit an electronic request on our Web site.
+Students seeking verification of enrollment may submit a request via the Registrar's online verification of enrollment page.
 Paper enrollment verification forms can be submitted to the Registrar’s Office for completion.

 FAFSA School Code: 003771